 - Support Coordinator will contact you monthly by phone or face to face.

 - Support Coordinator will meet with you quarterly in your home.

 - Support Coordinator should visit you in your home at least once a year without calling first.

-- Support Coordinator will review your service provider's book in your home during the face to face meeting.
+- Support Coordinator will review your service provider's book in your home during the face to face quarterly meeting.